pourmalek/covir2/Variable name structure.md

 In order to facilitate data management, the four target outcome variables were `rename`d using the variables from component studies according to following conventions.
 Primary variable names have 7 parts, each part denoting one piece of info about the variable, as described below through an example.
 Secondary variable names have one additional compmonent.

-Primary variables were created by the component studies, their `var name`s and `var label`s are modified, not their `var value`s.
-Secondary variables were created in this review study, to store certain values of some primary variables, as described further below.
+Primary variables were created by the component studies, their `var name`s and `var label`s were modified in this review study codes.
+Secondary variables were created in this review study codes, to store certain values of daily primary variables, as described further below.

 <br/><br/>